silx-kit/hdf5plugin/README.rst

 Known issues
 ------------

-Under MacOS, the bitshuffle plugin is limited to decompression (i.e. it can be used to read bitshuffle compressed data).
+Under MacOS and linux, the bitshuffle plugin is limited to decompression (i.e. it can be used to read bitshuffle compressed data).

 Installation